 (b) in the case of a direction given under subsection (2), on or before the date of expiration of the permit, lease, licence or pipeline licence concerned.

-Penalty: $10 000.
+Penalty for an offence under subsection (3): a fine of $10 000.

 [Section 107 amended by No. 12 of 1990 s.
-224.]
+224; No. 42 of 2010 s.
+142.]

 108. Removal of property etc. by Minister

+(1) This section applies if —

+(a) a permit has been wholly or partly determined or wholly or partly cancelled, or has expired; or

+(b) a lease has been wholly or partly determined or wholly cancelled, or has expired; or

+(c) a licence has been wholly or partly determined or wholly or partly cancelled, has been terminated or has expired; or

+(d) an infrastructure licence has been cancelled or terminated; or

-Where a permit, licence or pipeline licence has been wholly determined, partly determined, wholly cancelled or partly cancelled, or has expired, or a lease has been wholly determined, partly determined or wholly cancelled or has expired, and a direction under section 107 has not been complied with, or an arrangement under that section has not been carried out, in relation to the relinquished area —
+(e) a pipeline licence has been wholly or partly determined or wholly or partly cancelled, or has been terminated.

+(2) If a direction under section 107 has not been complied with, or an arrangement under that section has not been carried out, in relation to the relinquished area —

 (a) the Minister may do all or any of the things required by the direction or arrangement to be done; and

-(b) if any property brought into that area by any person engaged or concerned in the operations authorised by the permit, lease, licence or pipeline licence has not been removed in accordance with the direction or arrangement, the Minister may, by instrument published in the Gazette, direct that the owner or owners of that property shall remove it from that area, or dispose of it to the satisfaction of the Minister, within the period specified in the instrument and shall serve a copy of the instrument on each person whom he believes to be an owner of that property or any part of that property.
+(b) if any property brought into that area by any person engaged or concerned in the operations authorised by the permit, lease, licence, infrastructure licence or pipeline licence has not been removed in accordance with the direction or arrangement, the Minister may, by instrument published in the Gazette, direct that the owner or owners of that property shall remove it from that area, or dispose of it to the satisfaction of the Minister, within the period specified in the instrument and shall serve a copy of the instrument on each person whom the Minister believes to be an owner of that property or any part of that property.

-[Section 108 amended by No. 12 of 1990 s.
-225.]
+[Section 108 inserted by No. 42 of 2010 s.
+143.]

-109. Payment by instalments

-(1) The Minister and a person who may request, or has requested, that a permit under section 27 or a licence under section 50 be granted to him may enter into an agreement in writing for or in relation to the payment, by instalments, of the amount to be paid in respect of the grant of the permit or licence, together with interest at the rate that is the specified rate from time to time on so much of that amount as from time to time remains unpaid.

-(2) For the purposes of subsection (1), the specified rate is 10% per annum or, if a lower rate is prescribed by regulations, that lower rate.

-(3) The period specified in an agreement under this section as the period within which an amount payable by instalments is to be paid shall not be greater than 21 years.

-(4) Where a person enters into an agreement under this section for or in relation to the payment of an amount in respect of the grant of a permit or licence, any instalment or interest that is due under the agreement and has not been paid is payable by the registered holder of the permit or licence, as the case may be.

-110. Penalty for late payments of instalments etc.

-(1) Where the liability of a person under section 109 to pay an amount, being an instalment or any interest, is not discharged at or before the time when the amount is payable, there is payable by that person an additional amount calculated at the rate of one-third of 1% per day upon so much of the first-mentioned amount as from time to time remains unpaid, to be computed from the time when the first-mentioned amount became payable until it is paid.

-(2) The Minister may, in a particular case, for reasons that he thinks sufficient, remit the whole or part of an amount payable under this section.
+[109, 110.
+Deleted by No. 42 of 2010 s.
+144.]

 111. Special prospecting authorities